wxt175/tapas/README.md

 ```

 ### Step 4: Assess the cell type annotation results
-We provide a function called `tapas_pipeline` to quantify the `CT_GPTpredict` results by returning the *t*-value.
-In *tapas*, we provide well-constructed hierarchy tree of PBMC, Heart, Kidney and Lung as well as the cell type distance matrix reference data.
-In `tapas_pipeline` function, the input should be a data.frame with predicted cell types by N runs or the results generated by `CT_GPTpredict`.
+We provide a function called `tapas_pipeline` to quantify the `CT_predict` results by returning the *t*-value.
+In *tapas*, we provide well-constructed hierarchy tree of PBMC, Heart, Kidney, Lung, Brain, Breast and Liver as well as the cell type distance matrix reference data.
+In `tapas_pipeline` function, the input should be a data.frame with predicted cell types by N runs or the results generated by `CT_predict`.

 ```{r eval = FALSE}
 #Load all the reference panel